 These books enable you to do all three.
 Please try the following suggestions with Our Hymns, Our Heritage or Hosanna in Excelsis.

-Have a time of prayer, asking God to fix these truths in your mind this day.
+- Have a time of prayer, asking God to fix these truths in your mind this day.
 Pray about your particular circumstances and ask God to make the praise, devotion, and faith expressed by this hymn

 "Effectively compiled, this inspiring, informative collection of Christmas hymns is an essential resource, rejoicing the hearts of those who envision themselves as participants in the incarnation narrative.
 Emphasizing the church year, Hosanna in Excelsis invigorates the inner spirit, bringing expectation, fulfillment, and light to our darkened world."